aaronfc/unnamed-rts/docs/tasks.md

 ## Tasks

 ## Pipeline
-- [ ] 🧠 Document what the 0.3 version (aka pathfinding) will be.
+- [X] 🧠 Document what the 0.3 version (aka pathfinding) will be.
+- [X] 🐛 After moving a villager around the map.
+An enemy appeared and attacked the villager even though it was really far from the villager.
+Seems like "villager position" was ghosting somewhere else and the enemy could attack the "ghost".
-- [ ] 🎉 O.3 version completed!
+- [X] 🎉 O.3 version completed!
 - [ ] 🧠 Document what will the 0.4 verison include.
 - [ ] Start 0.4 version development.
 - [.]
 Research design possibilities for the game:
 	- [.]
 Check on free assets to add some basic styling to the game.
 	    - [X] Identify assets that we really need:
 		    - Grass
 		    - Town center (big house / castle / camp)
 		    - Resource (rocks tinted to pink or something similar?)
 		    - Houses (for 0.4)
 	    - [ ] What size should the assets be?
 Tilemap sizing?
 	    - [ ] Get some assets
+	    - [ ] ℹ️  Check on "Realm of the mad god" suggested by @BuccaneerDev
+	    - [ ] ℹ️  Check twitch's https://www.twitch.tv/LumpyTouch suggested by @BuccaneerDev
 	- [ ] Check on fonts and buttons/icons.
-- [ ] 🐛 After moving a villager around the map.
-An enemy appeared and attacked the villager even though it was really far from the villager.
-Seems like "villager position" was ghosting somewhere else and the enemy could attack the "ghost".
 - [ ] 🐛 While collecting resource sometimes entities keep collecting even though they were commanded to move.
 Probably there's a moment when they will just ignore the move command - check the collecting behaviour.
+- [ ] ⚠️  We are not taking into account attack range when attacking (or receiving damage) - look into this when we start implementing the tower defense buildings
 - [ ] 🐛 Seems like enemies could be generated in the "non-walkable-area" around buildings or resources.
 - [ ] 🐛 When moving a group of entities.
 Because of collisions between them they will eventually get stuck trying to get as closest as possible to one point of the path.
 - [ ] 💡 Have some "debug menu" that we can use to: generate enemies, generate villagers, toggle debug mode for the navigation mesh, etc